bxio/Sublime-Text-Settings/README.md

 * Restart Sublime Text.

 ## Environment
 I primarily run Sublime on Mac OS X, so most settings are tailored for that environment.
+Most of my coding is done in Colemak, however, I use Sublime Text on Qwerty as well, so the keybindings are done in such a way to help me work more optimally in both keyboard layouts.
 Don't forget to disable the Mission Control Keyboard Shortcuts under System Preferences!

 ##Keyboard shortcuts based on settings in this repository